flynx/proxmox-utils/README.md

   fear of them being overwritten by git (similar to how config is handlerd)
 - might be a good idea to export a specific ct script that can be used for updates for that ct
+- which is better?
+  - Makefile (a-la wireguard)
+  - shell (a-la shadow)
 - ct updates
 - backup/restore
 - mail